-This happens when data includes typos, incorrect capitalization, or mislabelings.
-For example, “N/A” and “not applicable” mean the same thing, but are not analyzed the same way because they’re rendered differently.
+This happens when data includes typos, incorrect capitalisation, or mislabelings.
+For example, “N/A” and “not applicable” mean the same thing, but are not analysed the same way because they’re rendered differently.
 The entries should be consistent to ensure accurate and complete analysis by the AI system.

 Filter unwanted outliers

 There are often one-off observations that don’t appear to align with the data you’re analysing.
 That might be the result of incorrect data entry (and should be removed) but sometimes the outlier will help prove a theory you’re working on.
 In any case, analysis is needed to determine its validity.

 Missing or incomplete data is a very common problem in data sets, and can reduce the accuracy of AI models.
 There are a few ways to deal with this: